noctiluc3nt/Reddy/README.md

 - `ec-processing.R`: collection of functions for post-processing and quality control of eddy-covariance measurements
 - `flux-footprint.R`: calculation and visualization of 2D flux footprint (FFP, Kljun et al., 2015)
 - `multiresolution-decomposition.R`: calculation and visualization of multiresolution decomposition (MRD, Vickers and Mahrt, 2003)
-- `quadrant-analysis.R`: calculation and visualization of quadrant analysis
+- `quadrant-analysis.R`: calculation and visualization of quadrant analysis to study coherent structures and their organization
+- `scaling-functions.R`: scaling functions used in flux-variance and flux-profile relations
+- `spectrum.R`: wrapper for the rbase spectrum function to derive averaged FFT spectra and compare them with theoretical slopes
 - `surface-energy-balance.R`: visualization of surface energy balance, residual flux and closure ratio

 <image src="./inst/figures/schema.png">